rossnichols/LibSerialize/README.md

   * `false`: unserializable types will be ignored.
 If it's a table key or value, the key/value pair will be skipped.
 If it's one of the arguments to the call to SerializeEx(), it will be replaced with `nil`.
+* `stable`: `boolean` (default false)
+  * `true`: the resulting string will be stable, even if the input includes maps.
+This option comes with an extra memory usage and CPU time cost.
+  * `false`: the resulting string will be unstable and will potentially differ between invocations if the input includes maps
 * `filter`: `function(t, k, v) => boolean` (default nil)
   * If specified, the function will be called on every key/value pair in every table encountered during serialization.
 The function must return true for